Matchboxscope/matchboxscope.github.io/docs/ESP32SeeedXiao.md

 You can also build you **ANGLERFISH** using cubes.
 Please head over to the openUC2 repository for having a look at the dedicated Module.

 The [OpenUC2 Repo](https://github.com/openUC2/openUC2-SEEED-XIAO-Camera)

+We are setting up the documentation on the openuc2 website, too: https://openuc2.github.io/docs/Core/Automation/seeedmicroscope

 ![](./IMAGES/seeed/IMG_20230718_131610.jpg)